 Even though Short Hills is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-Short Hills is a somewhat ethnically-diverse town.
+Short Hills is a very ethnically-diverse town.
 The people who call Short Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Short Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Short Hills include Russian, German, Irish, and English.
+Important ancestries of people in Short Hills include Italian, Irish, German, and Polish.

 The most common language spoken in Short Hills is English.
 Other important languages spoken here include Chinese and Russian.